matthew-acn/aem_guide/README.md

 ---
 Generate the Maven Archetype
 --
 Now, I want you to pay close attention to the following series of commands... as it is actually one giant command that you will **type and execute on one single line**.
 It is a maven command.
-It should go without saying that you have by now properly installed Java (**version 11**), Maven, and the AEM quickstart jar.
-If for any reason you have not, travel [here](https://github.com/matthew-acn/aem_guide/blob/main/AEM.md).
+It should go without saying that you have by now properly installed Java (**version 11**) and Maven.

 Within the same root directory that initialized the git repository, execute the following: